-It is imperative for any company to keep a close eye on working conditions and take steps to enhance sustainable employability of its personnel.
-DSM strives to go and step further with
+It is imperative for any company to keep a close eye on working conditions and take steps to enhance the sustainable employability of its personnel.
+DSM strives to go and step further with its People+ program.

 Says Das Gupta: “To DSM, People+ means improving the health and well-being of end-users, as well as employees’ working conditions and benefitting the communities in our value chains.”